magpiemodel/magpiemodel.github.io/_tutorials/t11_changeInputs.md

   - Package a patch file.
   - Include a patch in the model configuration
 exercises:
-  - task: Write your own starting script that will test the scenario with changed NDC policy for the USA described above.
-None of the changes should actually occur in the `default.cfg`, but instead the starting script should introduce them to the loaded cfg object.
+  - task: "Write your own starting script that will test the scenario with changed NDC policy for the USA described above.
+None of the changes should actually occur in the `default.cfg`, but instead the starting script should introduce them to the loaded cfg object."
-    solution:
+    solution: "
 ``` r
 # |  (C) 2008-2020 Potsdam Institute for Climate Impact Research (PIK)
 # |  authors, and contributors see CITATION.cff file.
 This file is part